iZettle/api-documentation/README.md

 # Zettle Go API Beta Documentation

+:warning: **Starting May 9, 2022, this repository is deprecated and will no longer be maintained.**

+**All the API documentation is now available on [Zettle Developer Portal](https://developer.zettle.com).**

+---

 Zettle provides APIs for you to integrate Zettle with your services.

 > **Note:** The API documentation is currently in the beta phase.